wp-plugins/add-to-any/README.txt

 = Where are the options? =

 In your Admin panel, go to `Settings` > `AddToAny`.
 Among other options, you can choose which button, individual icons and advanced sharing buttons (Facebook Like Button and Twitter Tweet Button) to display, and where and how to display them.

+To place AddToAny as a "widget" in your theme (if your theme supports WordPress Widgets), go to `Appearance` > `Widgets`, then drag AddToAny to an available Widget Area and click `Save`.

 = Why isn't the drop-down menu appearing? =